dv-net/dv-docs/src/en/installation/system-requirements.md

 # System requirements

-The application architecture allows you to install the `dv-merchant` and `dv-processing` modules on different servers, system requirements are specified for installation on one server on a clean operating system using the package `dv-env`
+The application architecture allows installing the `dv-merchant` and `dv-processing` modules on different servers; the system requirements are specified for the option where everything is installed on a single server with a clean operating system.

 - 4GB RAM
 - 4 Core CPU